Benefits of an employee check-in: What’s in it for me?

 Just imagine.
 Employee objectives align with business priorities.
 Employees and managers hold regular conversations about goals, progress and development.
 HR drives strategic programmes using real-time knowledge of employee engagement and management skills gaps.
 And everyone thrives on timely recognition.
 Well, it isn't a dream.
 These are just some of the benefits of an employee check-in process.
 So it's time to understand how they work and introduce them into your business.

 Many HR Directors recognise the intrinsic link between performance management and employee engagement.
 But traditional review processes and engagement surveys are distinctly separate, one-off events.
 And it's difficult to bring their results together to spot trends and patterns over time.
 Instead, you need employee check-ins.
 A simple process that drives improvements in engagement, performance and wellbeing.
 And provides data you can use to proactively manage issues.
-But you need to convince the whole business to make a change, and that won't be easy.
+But you need to convince the board and the business to make a change, and that won't be easy.
 So you must understand:

 - What employee check-ins are and how they work